WEEDS – friend or foe?

 Weeds are all kinds of different plants.
 It is not a “botanical” category, it is simply any plant growing where we don’t want it, for example in our fields and pastures where they compete with “our” plants.
 Weeds are "stealing" soil nutrients from the plants we cultivate.
 Norwegian agronomist and botanist Emil Korsmo made meticulous calculations of the increase in yields one could expect, if we could only get rid of the weeds.
 He was employed as “state consultant in weed control” and conducted extensive trials, in the Botanical Garden of Oslo and elsewhere, studying every aspect of bothersome weeds in extreme detail – for the purpose of effectively combatting them.

-- Indoors we show many more of Korsmo’s wall charts.
-Here we have selected some of the most beautiful charts, the most commonly known weeds, and the ones with particularly interesting stories to tell.
+In the exhibition at Tøyen hovedgård you will find a selection of the most beautiful charts, the most commonly known weeds, and the ones with particularly interesting stories to tell.
 And we tell the story of Emil Korsmo, the remarkable enthusiast behind the whole formidable project of producing the charts – his life and career, his connection to the Botanical Garden, his relationship with Norsk Hydro (a major fertilizer producer) who financed the printing of the charts, and his cooperation with the artists who drew them.

 These charts do not become outdated.
 Of course the plants they depict look exactly the same today as they did in the 1930s, as they will 300 years from now.
 Some of them have been scientifically renamed since Korsmo’s time, due to modern research which has revealed different kinships than earlier assumed.
 But the plants themselves don’t change just because we assign them a different name.
 The information which can be read from the charts is every bit as current and correct today as it was when they were created.